gracefulife/clova-developer-guide/en/CIC/References/CICInterface/AudioPlayer.md

 {% if book.TargetReaderType == "Internal" %}
 ## RequestPlaybackState event {#RequestPlaybackState}

-Requests CIC the current playback state of the client.
+Requests CIC for the current playback state of the client.
 Upon receiving the `AudioPlayer.ReqeustPlaybackState` event, CIC will send the [`AudioPlayer.ExpectReportPlaybackState`](#ExpectReportPlaybackState) directive to all or specific clients registered to the user account.

 ### Context fields